 - High quality research in many focus areas, as demonstrated by publications (see publications on the Research portal)

 - Active recruitment of new research groups and support for young, high-profile researchers

-- Modern research infrastructures and interaction with other life science units (see infrastructure on the Research portal)
+- Modern research infrastructures and interaction with other life science units (see Research infrastructures)

 We have about 30 principal investigators and research groups and over 60 researchers of many different nationalities.

 Methodologically, our research groups have extensive cutting edge knowhow, and they are well connected to other research networks, both within the University of Helsinki and internationally, including HiLIFE Helsinki Institute of Life Science, the Institute of Biotechnology, the Neuroscience Center, Helsinki Institute of Sustainability Science, Instruct-FI and Academy of Finland Centers of Excellence.